Frequently Asked Questions on the Personal Care Services Process

 Q. What does the eligibility assessment include?

-A. Functional Eligibility assessments will be conducted using a standardized process and assessment tool provided and approved by DMA.
+A. Functional Eligibility assessments will be conducted using a standardized process and assessment tool provided and approved by NC Medicaid.
 The assessment will incorporate observation, interview, and beneficiary simulation of ADLs and associated IADLs, interviews with caregivers, family members or agency/facility staff and review of available records.
 The assessor may review some or all of the following records:

 - Patient/beneficiary confidentiality statement or agreement